KennaSecurity/toolkit/tasks/riskiq/README.md

 API calls to RiskIQ use the "recent" parameter to limit data.
 Refer to the Recency section of the API page https://api.riskiq.net/api/globalinventory/ to view the time period used for the different record types.

-Data can be further limited using the riskiq_pull_incremental flag and riskiq_incremental_time to set the timeframe desired.
+All data can be further limited for data updates using the riskiq_pull_incremental flag and riskiq_incremental_time to set the timeframe desired.
+Further and distinctly, port data can be limited by using the port_last_seen parameter when riskiq_create_open_ports is true.

 Recommended Steps: